Protect user accounts from attacks with Azure Active Directory smart lockout

 - The Azure AD lockout duration must be set longer than the AD DS reset account lockout counter after duration.
 The Azure AD duration is set in seconds, while the AD duration is set in minutes.

-For example, if you want your Azure AD counter to be higher than AD DS, then Azure AD would be 120 seconds (2 minutes) while your on-premises AD is set to 1 minute (60 seconds).
+For example, if you want your Azure AD smart lockout duration to be higher than AD DS, then Azure AD would be 120 seconds (2 minutes) while your on-premises AD is set to 1 minute (60 seconds).
+If you want your Azure AD lockout threshold to be 5, then you want your on-premises AD lockout threshold to be 10.
+This configuration would ensure smart lockout prevents your on-premises AD accounts from being locked out by brute force attacks on your Azure AD accounts.

 Currently, an administrator can't unlock the users' cloud accounts if they have been locked out by the Smart Lockout capability.
 The administrator must wait for the lockout duration to expire.
 However, the user can unlock by using self-service password reset (SSPR) from a trusted device or location.